spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gray-matter-segmentation/improving-registration-with-gm-seg/before-starting.rst

 Before starting this tutorial
 #############################

-1. Read through the following pages to familiarize yourself with key SCT concepts:

-   * :ref:`qc`: Primer for SCT's Quality Control interface.
-After each step of this tutorial, you will be able to open a QC report that lets you easily evaluate the results of each command.

-2. Make sure that you have the following files in your working directory:
+#.
+Make sure that you have the following files in your working directory:

    * ``single_subject/data/mt/mt1.nii.gz`` : A magnetization transfer image with the off-resonance RF pulse applied.
    * ``single_subject/data/mt/mt1_seg.nii.gz`` : 3D segmentation of the spinal cord, corresponding to the MT1 image.